Ultra Europe: 2020

 Due to the COVID-19 pandemic, the 8th edition of Ultra Europe has been rescheduled.
-Instead of taking place from 10–12 July 2020, it will take place from 9–11 July 2021.
+Instead of taking place from 10–12 July 2020, it was planned to take place from 9–11 July 2021.

 2021

-Due to the COVID-19 pandemic, the 8th edition of Ultra Europe has been rescheduled.
-Instead of taking place from 9–11 July 2021, it will take place from 8–10 July 2022.
+Due to the COVID-19 pandemic, the 9th edition of Ultra Europe has been rescheduled.
+Instead of taking place from 9–11 July 2021, it was planned to take place from 8–10 July 2022.

 2022

-The 8th edition of Ultra Europe took place on 8–10 July 2022.Headline acts included Above & Beyond, Adam Beyer, Afrojack (ft.
-MC Ambush), Alesso, Armin Van Buuren, Marshmello, DJ Snake, Martin Garrix, Tiësto, Steve Aoki, Timmy Trumpet, Nicki Romero, Sam Feldt, Nina Kraviz and others.
+The 10th edition of Ultra Europe took place on 8–10 July 2022.Headline acts included Above & Beyond, Adam Beyer, Afrojack (ft.
+MC Ambush), Alesso, Armin Van Buuren, Marshmello, DJ Snake, Martin Garrix, Tiësto, Steve Aoki, Timmy Trumpet, Nicki Romero, Sam Feldt, Nina Kraviz, Sofi Tukker and others.
 In the sequel, Ultra Europe moved to the islands: 11 July – Brač Regatta at 585 Club, Bol, Brač 12 July – ULTRA Beach at Carpe Diem Beach Club, Pakleni Islands, Hvar.
 12 July – RESISTANCE Hvar at Carpe Diem Beach Club, Pakleni Islands, Hvar.The sensation of the 8 edition of Ultra Europe was the return of Hardwell, who returned to the scene after a 4-year break.

+2023

+The 11th edition of the festival took place 7–9 July 2023 at Park Mladeži in Split, Croatia and it included dozens of DJs, including the following on the main stage: Alesso, Afrojack, Axwell, DJ Snake, Gryffin, Oliver Heldens, Martin Garrix, Steve Aoki, Tchami, Timmy Trumpet, Zedd, W&W, Mykris, Plastik Funk.

+2024

+12th edition started with opening in Park mladeži ("Youth Park") in Split on 12 July 2024 and continued on Brač, Hvar and Vis.
+Among 150 performers, most prominent were Adam Beyer, Afrojack, Alison Wonderland, Armin van Buuren, Axwell, Boris Brejcha, Camelphat, Deborah de Luca, DJ Snake, Eric Prydz, Hardwell, Sebastian Ingrosso, Mar+In Garrix, Vini Vici, Vintage Culture etc. The ambassador for Europe in 2024 was Josip Grabovac.
+Around 150,000 people visited three-day programme in Split.

+2025

+Ultra Europe is scheduled for its 13th edition 11 to 13 July 2025.

 Accommodations

 There are many options for Destination Ultra and Ultra Europe attendees to take advantage of in lieu of accommodations.
 Specifically for Ultra Europe, attendees can book a stay at the Beachville Campsite, where over 4,000 people stayed at last year.
 The Beachville Campsite gives attendees the option of camping with friends in a tent or mobile home—also giving attendees the chance to attend the exclusive Beachville pre-party.

 Other accommodations for Destination Ultra and Ultra Europe include hotels, apartments, hostels, and rooms available for rent.
+Ultra Europe also collaborates with The Yacht Week to offer a special edition of the sailing trip with access to the festival.